yeasy/docker-compose-files/hyperledger_fabric/docs/artifacts_generation.md

 ##### all-in-one

-We privide some instance in current directory, in this case we add a new organization `Org3` and new peer `peer0.org3.example.com`.
+We provide some instance in current directory, in this case we add a new organization `Org3` and new peer `peer0.org3.example.com`.

 * 1 Generate necessary config and certs